 The information in this fact sheet relates to applications in the AAT's Migration & Refugee Division.

-We are a statutory body with the power to review decisions made by the Minister, or by officers who are delegates of the Minister, of the Department of Home Affairs.
+We are a statutory body with the power to review decisions made under the Migration Act 1958 by the Minister, or by officers who are delegates of the Minister in the Department of Home Affairs.

-In conducting a review of migrations decisions, we will consider the case afresh and have the power to change the decision under review.
+In conducting a review of a decision about a visa, we will consider the case afresh and have the power to change the decision under review.

 The rules about who may seek review of a particular decision, the applicable time limit, and whether a fee is payable vary depending on the type of decision and whether a person is in immigration detention.
 We have no power to make exceptions.

 The decision letter sent by the department should explain whether the decision can be reviewed by us and who can apply for review.